3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/control_flow.md

 ## Logical operators and control flow (10m)

-JavaScript supports a compact set of statements, specifically control flow statements, that you can use to incorporate a great deal of interactivity in your application.
+JavaScript supports a compact set of statements/control flow statements, that you can use to incorporate a great deal of interactivity and decision making into your application.

 **YOU DO:**